 While we who have been working on campaign finance for many years may regret the decision of the LWVUS board to separate a study of amending the Constitution from a review of the League’s position on money in politics during the 1914-1916 biennium, still the first of these studies does offer us an opportunity to hone our arguments in favor of, or against, the proposed amendments.

 An informational meeting is planned for November 10, starting at 12:30 p.m. in the Woodbury Room of the Jones Library.
 The consensus questions are divided into three parts, dealing with considerations for evaluating amendment proposals, proposals for an Article V convention, and a third section on balancing League positions with imperfect proposals.
-Presenters will review the materials provided in the more detailed study guide (scroll to bottom to find downloadable PDF), and the remainder of the time will be devoted to discussion.
+Presenters will review the materials provided in the more detailed study guide, and the remainder of the time will be devoted to discussion.
 Members of the Northampton League plan to join this meeting, which is also open to the public.

 The LWVA consensus meeting will be held on November 18, starting a 7 p.m. in the Bangs Center (lower level).
 All LWVA members are encouraged to participate.
 Those who were unable to attend the informational meeting on November 10 are encouraged to read through the study guide and some of its references before November 18.

 - Great and Extraordinary Occasions: Developing Guidelines for Constitutional Change is a paper developed by a long list of eminent lawyers and scholars.
 It presents eight guidelines for constitutional amendments and analyzes historical amendments as well as contemporaneous proposals (those discussed during the 104th and 105th Congresses, 1995 - 1999) against these guidelines.